Sorcerer

 Flicker (Force)

-When you cast a spell that deals force damage, you can spend 2 mana to teleport a number of feet equal to 5 + the spell's level feet (rounded up to the nearest increment of 5) to an unoccupied space that you can see.
+feet (rounded up to the nearest increment of 5) to an unoccupied space that you can see.

 Incandescence (Radiant)

-When you cast a spell that deals radiant damage, you can spend 2 mana and choose one creature you can see.
-If that creature fails its saving throw against your spell or is hit by your spell attack roll, the creature is outlined in light for a number of rounds equal to the spell's level (minimum 1 round), or until you use this ability again.
-For the duration, the affected creature shed dim light in a 10-foot radius, any attack roll against an affected creature has advantage if the attacker can see it, and the affected creature can't benefit from being Invisible.
-The creature can make a Dexterity saving throw against your spell save DC at the end of each of its turns, ending the effect early on a successful save.
+to outline a single creature affected by the spell in light for a number of rounds equal to the spell's level (minimum 1 round).
+For the duration, the affected creature shed Dim Light in a 10-foot radius, any Attack Roll against an affected creature has Advantage if the attacker can see it, and the affected creature can't benefit from being Invisible.
+The creature can make a Dexterity Saving Throw against your Spell Save DC at the end of each of its turns, ending the effect early on a successful save.
+This effect can be activated on multiple creatures at once, spending mana for each one.

 Prognostication (Psychic)